Robin-Hoodie/gatsby-plugin-babel-plugin-typescript-to-proptypes/README.md

 ## Available options

-All the options of `babel-plugin-typescript-to-proptypes` and will be passed through.
+All the options of `babel-plugin-typescript-to-proptypes` are available and will be passed through.
 Please see [the docs of that plugin](https://www.npmjs.com/package/babel-plugin-typescript-to-proptypes) on the available options.

 The additional `disable` option has been added for convenience sake, which will disable this plugin from running altogether.